Symbols of Milan: The Madonnina

 The Madonnina is a golden statue placed on the highest spire of Milan Cathedral representing Mary, mother of Jesus Christ.
-This statue is the protagonist of the Milanese dialect song O mia bela Madunina by Giovanni D'Anzi, which is in fact considered the city's anthem:
+This statue is the protagonist of the Milanese dialect song "Oh mia bella Madonnina" by Giovanni D'Anzi, which is in fact considered the city's anthem:

 The biscione

 The biscione carved into the hallway of Milan's Central Station.

 The biscione (in Milanese dialect el bisson), portrayed in the act of swallowing or protecting, depending on the interpretation, a child or a naked man and topped with a golden crown, was the symbol of the Visconti family, Lords and then Dukes of Milan between the 13th and 15th centuries.
 The biscione was later taken up by the Sforza family, a dynasty that ruled Milan in the 15th and 16th centuries, later remaining one of the most famous symbols of the city of Milan.

 The figure of the "biscione" is mentioned by Dante Alighieri in the Divine Comedy as:

 [...]
 The viper that leads the Milanese afield [...]